 After your visit to the Boardwalk you’ll want to explore Janes Scenic Drive.
 Jump on one of our adventures to find out what Janes Scenic is all about.
 I highly recommend the swamp walks as you will discover, like I did, there is nothing swampy about them.
 Peace, tranquility, and visual beauty will surround you, and you will walk out with a sense of well being you never expected.

 I trust I’ve inspired you to become a member of this wonderful organization, and when time permits to volunteer.
 Our mission is not just a poetic statement on a piece of paper.
 Our mission is energy kept in motion by members and volunteers like you.

 President, Friends of Fakahatchee Inc.

-- Support the Lost Orchid restoration program.
+- Support the Lost Orchid restoration project.

 As a Citizens Support Organization, the Friends work closely with the Park staff to:

 - provide interpretive materials used by Park staff

 - obtain scientific equipment to support research in the Strand

 - organize and promote events to build awareness of the Strand